 Why is mental health so bad in young people in the UK?

-The technological age, increased digitalisation and the birth of social media are likely contributors to an increased rise in mental health issues.
+The environment in which millennials and gen zers have grown up is entirely different to that of any other generation before.
+There can be little doubt that the technological age, increased digitalisation and the birth of social media are likely contributors to an increased rise in mental health issues.

 A 2017 academic study found a link between the use of social media platforms and increased depression and anxiety symptoms in young people aged 19-32.